chaoyufeng93/CCT-Compact-Convlutional-Transformer/Result on CIFAR 10/setting&result.md

-This model is learning from scratch
+This model is learning from scratch, I applied the AutoAugment!

 CCT-4/3*2: